The Best Solar Backpacks in 2021: Reviews & Buyer’s Guide

 Made from water-repellent fabric, this actually has a removable solar panel, so you can choose to take the panel off entirely and place it somewhere in direct sunlight to charge while you’re doing other things.

-While the ability to remove the panels is cool, this backpack does not come with a power bank, so you’ll have to buy a separate power bank if you want to store your solar energy for later.
+While the ability to remove the panels from this one is cool, this backpack does not come with a power bank.
+This means that you’ll have to buy a separate power bank if you want to store your solar energy for later.